1Password/for-open-source/README.md

 ### Django Custom User

 [django-custom-user](https://github.com/jcugat/django-custom-user) is a custom user model for Django with the same behaviour as the default User class but without a username field.

+### Cake

+[Cake](https://cakebuild.net) (C# Make) is a free and open source cross-platform build automation system with a C# DSL for tasks such as compiling code, copying files and folders, running unit tests, compressing files and building NuGet packages.